-Medical textile is considered one of the most important innovations that will be used to save lives when it comes to the medical application area!
-Today we will know about Meditech or Medical Textile and its 8 Inconstant Application of Medical Textile.
+Medical textile is considered one of the most important innovations that will be used to save lives in the medical application area!
+Today, we will learn about Meditech or Medical Textile and its 8 Inconstant Application of Medical Textile.

 Medical Textile Definition: